-- As of August 2018, about one in three employed veterans with a service-connected disability worked in the public sector, compared to about one in five veterans with no disability and 13 percent of nonveterans.
+- In August 2019, 31 percent of employed veterans with a service-connected disability worked in the public sector, compared with 17 percent of veterans with no disability and 13 percent of nonveterans.

-- The unemployment rate of veterans varied across the country, ranging from 1.4% in Iowa to 6.5% in the District of Columbia.
+- In 2019, the unemployment rate of veterans varied across the country, ranging from 0.9 percent in Maryland to 6.1 percent in Montana.